-- the role and function of artists' artwork, the world and audiences in the art world. - the frames and how students might develop their own informed points of view. - how students may develop meaning, focus and interest in their work. - working in different forms through investigations of artmaking practice.
+- the nature of practice in artmaking, art criticism and art history. - the role and function of artists' artwork, the world and audiences in the art world. - the frames and how students might develop their own informed points of view. - how students may develop meaning, focus and interest in their work. - working in different forms through investigations of artmaking practice.